lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 * `org.springframework.batch.item.database.support.SqlPagingQueryUtils#generateLimitGroupedSqlQuery(org.springframework.batch.item.database.support.AbstractSqlPagingQueryProvider, boolean, java.lang.String)`
 * `org.springframework.batch.core.repository.dao.JdbcJobInstanceDao#setJobIncrementer(DataFieldMaxValueIncrementer jobIncrementer)`

+Please refer to the Javadoc of each API for more details about the suggested replacement.

 # Removed APIs

 The following APIs were deprecated in previous versions and have been removed in this release: